jinjagit/wasm-threads/README.md

 Note: this process uses Travis CI to deploy to GitHub Pages.

-Next steps:
+## Next steps:

-Use [this tutorial](https://rustwasm.github.io/docs/wasm-bindgen/examples/import-js.html) to be able to update innerHTML of an element from Rust generated wasm (hopefully).
+* Use [this tutorial](https://rustwasm.github.io/docs/wasm-bindgen/examples/import-js.html) to be able to update innerHTML of an element from Rust generated wasm (hopefully).
 But start with the console log example.
+DONE
+* Develop running timer (?ms - maybe too much to ask?)